mustkem/github-repo-search/DOC.md

 ## axios

 Axios is used as http client instance because of it's out of the box offerings and some extra methods over native fetch.
-A centralised instance is used, you can add headers from a single place using this file and handle 401, 404, 500, etc errors here.

 ## react-bootstrap